 - How moist or dry is the soil?
 Moist soil is easier to work.

 - Is it clay-based?
 Sand-based?
 Loamy?
 The make up of your soil is important for drainage and root growth.

 - Is there a lot of organic material?
 If not, try to add humus to improve both sandy and clay-based soil.
 Composted bark or leaf mold works well.

 - Are there any drainage issues to consider?
 Shade gardens are often protected from drying sunlight and wind, and while moisture is good in moderation, too much can damage your garden.

 - What is the pH level of the soil?
 Many plants tend to favor neutral or slightly acidic soil (about 6.2-6.8 on a scale of 1 to 14).

-- Will your garden have paths, a patio or other sitting area that may require leveling and base preparation?
+- Will your garden have paths, a patio, or other sitting areas that may require leveling and base preparation?

 Planting a Shade Garden

 Good soil will improve your chances of having a successful garden, so once you clear away weeds or other unwanted growth from your garden site, you should correct any soil conditions as well as you can.
 Try to design the edges of your beds to fall within the shade created by whatever is casting a shadow there.
 Doing so will keep conditions consistent throughout the garden.